Matthias Franz: claim no easy victories

 GRIMM is pleased to present a claim no easy victories, a solo exhibition of new works by Matthias Franz (b.
 1984, Ilmenau, DE) at the London gallery, opening this Summer.
 Coinciding with London Gallery Weekend (June 6 - 8, 2025), this will be Franz’s third solo exhibition with the gallery and his first exhibition in the city.

 For Franz, painting is a necessarily slow and thoughtful process.
-Inspired variously by literature, cinema and critical theory, the artist uses paint and canvas to visualise an interior notion or question.
+Inspired variously by literature and cinema, the artist uses paint and canvas as tool to visualise an interior notion, question and make sense of the world.
 Muted earth tones are contrasted with shadowy outlines and full primary hues that comprise invented architectural spaces or uncanny perspectives.

-These new paintings by Franz revisit some of his previous motifs while also incorporating new subjects, drawn from several literary sources.
+These new paintings by Franz revisit some of his previous motifs while incorporating new subjects, drawn from several literary sources.
 Joseph Conrad’s 1900 novel Lord Jim and its tale of a ship’s first officer and the poor decision he makes that leads to the near-demise of his crew and passengers, to be entrenched in guilt for the rest of his life, is one such subject.
+In a painting titled after the novel, Jim is shown with his head bowed and back turned, seemingly confronting the damage to the ship’s tired hull, with his shipmates asleep in hammocks, ignorant of what is going on beneath them.

 As in the novel, the ship is presented as a metaphor for class, with this theme of societal order unified across the work.
-Interior scenes populated by uncanny motifs and figures leave the viewer to examine the relationship between them, informed by Franz’s interest in structuralism and its attempts to recognise patterns in social structures.
+The title of the exhibition, named after a quote from the influential poet, philosopher and anti-colonial revolutionary leader Amílcar Cabral (1924–1973), refers to contemporary struggles for self-emancipation and determination.
+Elsewhere, interior scenes populated by uncanny motifs and figures lead the viewer to probe the relationship between them.
 Throughout these new works, Franz uses narrative to allude to the power imbalances that govern us, populating his spaces and landscapes with complex networks of motifs and the associations they bring with them.

 About the Artist